 The profile output file [PRFFN] can be used to plot vertical profiles of temperature and constituents at a specified model segment comparing model predictions to observed data during calibration runs.
 This file is in a form suitable for FORTRAN postprocessing.
 The spreadsheet profile output file [SPRFN] is recommended for processing profile output data in a spreadsheet.

-Alternately, this output file can be used to plot longitudinal profiles of water surface elevation, depth, flow rate, temperature and water quality at the surface layer.
+Alternately, this output file can be used to plot longitudinal profiles of water surface elevation, depth, flow rate, temperature, and water quality at the surface layer.
 A volume weighted temperature is also output.
 This output is useful for evaluating longitudinal variation of river and estuary system dynamics.

 The Constituent Output card controls which constituents are output to the profile file.
 Temperature is always output to the profile file.
 Values for each waterbody start on a new line.